Cysharp/UniTask/README.md

 }
 ```

-Similar as uGUI event, AsyncTrigger can get by `GetAsync***Trigger` and trigger it self is UniTaskAsyncEnumerable.
+Similar to uGUI event, AsyncTrigger can be created using `GetAsync***Trigger` and triggers itself as UniTaskAsyncEnumerable.

 ```csharp
 // use await multiple times, get AsyncTriggerHandler is more efficient.